DespoinaTikt/Recipe_Finder/README.md

 # AWS_S3_Recipe_Finder

-Based on my previous static website hosted on an S3 bucket, whick contained baby friendly recipes, I decided to create a new, improved one, that would work as a recipe finder.
+As I am practicing using the AWS services, I decided to build a static website on an S3 bucket, which would work as a recipe finder, containing all the baby friendly recipes that I introduced in a previous repository.

 ## Create bucket